-Context for Sustainability (6 credit hours):
+Context for Sustainability (6 credit hours)

-In consultation with a concentration advisor, select two courses from one of the two areas: Development, Policy, and Entrepreneurship, or Natural Environment.
+In consultation with a concentration advisor, select two courses from one of the three areas: Development, Policy, and Entrepreneurship, Natural Environment, or Environmental Protection.
 Students are encouraged to select courses that lead to expertise in a particular context.
 (Note: The third concentration core course can be substituted for one of these context courses).